youngkin/hugoblog/content/post/gpioprogramming.md

 1. **Prerequisites** - describes the hardware and libraries you'll need for this article.
 2. **An introduction to BCM2835 GPIO Peripherals** - provides an overview the BCM2835's architecture and capabililites.
-3. **An introduction to the [BCM2835 C library](https://www.airspayce.com/mikem/bcm2835/index.html)** - provides a brief overview of the BCM2835 C library developed by Mike McCauley.
-This library is the source of much is what is covered in this article.
-4. **Using the BCM2835 board to control an LED via the GPIO pins** - provides the details, including code, for controlling an LED using the BCM2835 GPIO registers.
+3. **Using the BCM2835 board to control an LED via the GPIO pins** - provides the details, including code, for controlling an LED using the BCM2835 GPIO registers.
-5. **Summary** - summarizes the important concepts covered in this article.
+4. **Summary** - summarizes the important concepts covered in this article.
-6. **References** - provides a list of references I found helpful, some of which were used in the creation of this article.
+5. **References** - provides a list of references I found helpful, some of which were used in the creation of this article.

 ## Prerequisites